Jaysuuun/NAS-using-Nexcloud/README.md

 ### Please Note

-  If you have trouble following this tutorial feel free to what [here](www.youtube.com/watch?v=fpr37FJSgrw&t=1110s&ab_channel=LearnLinuxTV) and follow it instead.
+  If you have trouble following this tutorial feel free to watch [here](www.youtube.com/watch?v=fpr37FJSgrw&t=1110s&ab_channel=LearnLinuxTV) and follow it instead.